Benefits of Savasana

 How to do savasana and its benefits:

 Savasana is commonly practiced at the end of yoga class to prepare you for meditation.
 However, it is equally effective if practiced alone at the end of your day.
-When performed regularly, savasana has several benefits on mental and physical health, including:-
+When performed regularly, savasana has several benefits for mental and physical health, including:-

 – Promotes better sleep